How to Remove Background from GIF — Step-by-Step Guide

 Why AI Handles GIF Backgrounds Better Than Manual Editing

-There is a reason that AI GIF background remover tools have replaced manual editing workflows.
+There is a reason that AI-powered GIF processing tools have replaced manual editing workflows.
 The math simply does not work out for doing it by hand.

 Imagine you have a three-second GIF at 20 frames per second.
 That is 60 frames.
 To remove the background manually in Photoshop, you would need to: